Lot Clearing in Gray, GA

 Lot clearing over one acre requires a Land Disturbance Permit under Georgia EPD rules.
 We follow state erosion control standards — silt fencing, proper debris staging, and soil protection — on every project regardless of size.
 No shortcuts that create citation risk for the property owner.

-From your first contact to a cleared, construction-ready Jones County lot.
+From your first contact to a cleared, construction-ready lot in Gray, GA and Jones County.

 Request & Site Visit

-Submit your lot details — location in Jones County, approximate size, and your end use.
-We schedule a site visit to walk the property and assess tree density, access, and slope before producing a fixed-price quote.
+Submit your lot details — location in Gray or Jones County, approximate size, and your end use.
+We schedule a site visit to walk the property and assess tree density, access, and slope before producing a fixed-price lot clearing quote.

 Clearing & Stumps